Water Lilies are one of the classic freshwater floral species.

 The following days, the male reproductive organ (stamen) will produce pollen which is carried by pollinators to fertilize other plants.

 After day 3-4, the flower will begin to recede beneath the water and up to 2000 seeds will begin to be produced within the plant over the next couple of weeks.

 These seeds are then released into the water and will float on the surface, they are then carried to different locations until they become waterlogged and sink to the substrate where new plants will form.

 If you are keeping a Water Lily inside, you can fertilize the flowers yourself by transplanting pollen from one plant to another.
 This is difficult as you need several individual plants to flower at the same time.

-They are often referred to as daughter plants and they can be separated from the roots of the parent and transplanted into their own pots with substrate and slow release fertilizers to aid growth.
+They are often referred to as daughter plants and they can be separated from the roots of the parent and transplanted into their own pots with a substrate and slow-release fertilizers to aid growth.

 Before going down to your local garden center, make sure you research individual species to find out how large they grow and the conditions they need to be kept in.

 Don’t just buy the first plant you see.